 Let's go ahead and take our pause now, come back and have room on the other side for maybe another person or two.

-Mark Davison for Rush on the EIB Network.
+Mark Davis in for Rush on the EIB Network.

-Saturday night special, right?
+Saturday Night Special, right?

-Now, speaking of firearms, uh little story to tell.
+Now, speaking of firearms, little story to tell, is this happening in your neighborhood?

-I was in a sporting goods store the other day, and uh I was actually looking for a present for my producer.
+I was in a sporting goods store the other day, and I was actually looking for a present for my producer.

-Yeah, he's a big hunter, and I wanted to get him a little hunting hat or some little goofy thing.
+He's a big hunter, and I wanted to get him a little hunting hat or some little goofy thing.

 Can he go to a store?